murchandamus/bips/bip-update-process.md

 #### Comments

 The Comments-URI and Comment-Summary headers should be removed from all BIPs whose comment page in the wiki is empty.
-For existing BIPs whose comment page has content, BIP authors may keep both headers or remove both headers at their discretion.
+For existing BIPs whose comment page has content, BIP Authors may keep both headers or remove both headers at their discretion.
 It is recommended that existing wiki pages are not modified due to the activation of this BIP.

 #### Status field

 After the activation of this BIP, the Status fields of existing BIPs that do not fit the specification in this BIP are updated to the corresponding values prescribed in this BIP.

+#### Authors header

+The Author header is replaced with the Authors header in all BIPs.

 #### Discussion header